 Characteristics of the gas phase

 - The air appears as the finely dispersed bubbles in the ore pulp, which can carry the mineral particles to float.

 - The air can be repeatedly dissolved and precipitated in the pulp.

 - The oxygen in the air can greatly affect mineral floatability.

-- 2Within an appropriate range, increase the speed of the impeller of the flotation machine and reduce the depth of groove to reduce the gap between the impeller and cover;
+- 2Within an appropriate range, increase the speed of the impeller of the flotation machine and reduce the depth of the groove to reduce the gap between the impeller and cover.

 - 3Make the ore pulp pass through the flotation tank as soon as possible.
 The series tank is faster than the parallel tank.